-Everything We Know About the iPhone 15
+iPhone 15: Latest Rumors and Everything We Know

 The iPhone 15 will come in four models

-We are still determining when exactly the new iPhone family will debut or if any of the leaks making the rounds are confirmed.
-But according to Bloomberg, there will be at least four models to choose from.
-To sell a new “Ultra” moniker for its highest end model, Apple may do things a bit differently this year with the classification of each model.
-The 6.1-inch iPhone 15 will supposedly also come in a 6.7-inch iPhone 15 Plus variant, while the 6.1-inch iPhone 15 Pro is rumored to accompany a 6.7-inch “Pro Ultra” variant.
-The Ultra will supposedly come chock full of premium enhancements, like a Titanium-covered chassis akin to the Apple Watch Ultra.
+Bloomberg’s Mark Gurman, who has successfully predicted iPhone news in the past, has been saying there will be four models to choose from since the iPhone 14 launched.
+But, to sell a new “Ultra” moniker for its highest-end offering, Apple may do things differently this year with the classification of each model.
+The 6.1-inch iPhone 15 will supposedly come in a 6.7-inch iPhone 15 Plus variant, while the 6.1-inch iPhone 15 Pro is rumored to accompany a 6.7-inch “Pro Ultra” variant.
+The Ultra could come chock full of premium enhancements, like a Titanium-covered chassis akin to the Apple Watch Ultra.

 Although Apple doesn’t typically share memory configurations, there may be a difference in RAM between the four models.
-In a recent report, Taiwanese supply chain research firm, TrendForce, claims that Apple has upped the RAM order on the iPhone 15 Pro.
+In an earlier report, Taiwanese supply chain research firm, TrendForce, claims that Apple has upped the RAM order on the iPhone 15 Pro.
 Apple could increase RAM from 6GB to 8GB on the Pro/Ultra model.
 The iPhone 15/15 Plus will likely stick with 6GB.

 What will the iPhone 15 look like?

-Expect more of the same.
+You can expect more of the same.
 The design language Apple’s put out for the last few generations has remained unchanged for the most part.
-And there definitely won’t be a notch: each model of the iPhone 15 is expected to have a Dynamic Island, which is believable considering Apple’s already accommodated this part of the design on the higher end iPhone 14s.
+And there definitely won’t be a notch: each model of the iPhone 15 is expected to have a Dynamic Island, which is believable considering Apple’s already accommodated this part of the design on the higher-end iPhone 14s.
 At the very least, it will put all those little Dynamic Island apps and abilities available to good use.

+The bezels around the iPhone 15's display may also get a bit of shaving—about 0.7-mm worth.
+Gurman reported the company is using a low-injection pressure over-molding (LIPO) technique to shrink the bezels on the device from 2.2-mm to 1.5-mm.
+Apple used this technology to tighten the bezels around the Apple Watch Series 8.

-The iPhone 15 may have solid-state buttons on the side rather than mechanical ones.
-Each button would function as a mini trackpad, like the Home button on the current iPhone SE.
-The iPhone 15 could employ the Taptic Engines that offer haptic feedback when touching the power and volume buttons.
-It would also help Apple market the iPhone 15 as more durable than its predecessors.
+Will the iPhone 15 have solid-state buttons on the side rather than mechanical ones?
+The rumor has been percolating since last year.
+If true, each button would function as a mini trackpad, like the Home button on the current iPhone SE.
+However, a recent report from the same analyst who originally told us we were getting solid-state buttons is backtracking, citing that Apple has changed its mind.
+We’ll find out soon enough!

 The iPhone 15 will have USB-C

-Everyone’s talking about it: the iPhone 15 will have USB-C. Apple is following EU law, which stated that the company needed to adopt USB-C on its iPhone line by 2024.
-Multiple leaks since the October ruling pointed to this as an inevitability.
+The iPhone 15 will have USB-C. Apple is mandated to follow EU law, which states that the company must adopt USB-C on its iPhone line by 2024.
+Multiple leaks since the October 2022 ruling pointed to this as an inevitability.

 Of course, this situation has a caveat.
 We’ve also heard that Apple will encourage USB-C cables to go through the MFi program, originally named that way to indicate accessories were “Made for iPod.”
 That’s not to say you wouldn’t be able to share USB-C cables with your Android-loving friends and family, but there will likely be a limit on charging and data transfer speeds on non-MFi cables due to this certification program.